Orthogonal array: Latin cubes

-In the statistics literature, a Latin cube is an n × n × n three-dimensional matrix consisting of n layers, each having n rows and n columns such that the n distinct elements which appear are repeated n2 times and arranged so that in each layer parallel to each of the three pairs of opposite faces of the cube all the n distinct elements appear and each is repeated exactly n times in that layer.
+In the statistics literature, a Latin cube is a three-dimensional n × n × n matrix consisting of n layers, each having n rows and n columns such that the n distinct elements which appear are repeated n2 times and arranged so that in each layer parallel to each of the three pairs of opposite faces of the cube all the n distinct elements appear and each is repeated exactly n times in that layer.

 Note that with this definition a layer of a Latin cube need not be a Latin square.
 In fact, no row, column or file (the cells of a particular position in the different layers) need be a permutation of the n symbols.

-A Latin cube of order n is equivalent to a 2-(n, 4, n) orthogonal array.
+A Latin cube of order n is equivalent to an OA(n3, 4 ,n, 2).

 Two Latin cubes of order n are orthogonal if, among the n3 pairs of elements chosen from corresponding cells of the two cubes, each distinct ordered pair of the elements occurs exactly n times.

-A set of k − 3 mutually orthogonal Latin cubes of order n is equivalent to a 2-(n, k, n) orthogonal array.

-An example of a pair of mutually orthogonal Latin cubes of order three was given as the 2-(3,5,3) orthogonal array in the Examples section above.
+A set of k − 3 mutually orthogonal Latin cubes of order n is equivalent to an OA(n3, k, n, 2).
+An example of a pair of mutually orthogonal Latin cubes of order three was given as the OA(27, 5, 3, 2) in the Examples section above.

-Unlike the case with Latin squares, in which there are no constraints, the indexing columns of the orthogonal array representation of a Latin cube must be selected so as to form a 3-(n,3,1) orthogonal array.
+Unlike the case with Latin squares, in which there are no constraints, the indexing columns of the orthogonal array representation of a Latin cube must be selected so as to form an OA(n3, 3, n, 3).

 Latin hypercubes

 An m-dimensional Latin hypercube of order n of the rth class is an n × n × ... ×n m-dimensional matrix having nr distinct elements, each repeated nm − r times, and such that each element occurs exactly n m − r − 1 times in each of its m sets of n parallel (m − 1)-dimensional linear subspaces (or "layers").
 Two such Latin hypercubes of the same order n and class r with the property that, when one is superimposed on the other, every element of the one occurs exactly nm − 2r times with every element of the other, are said to be orthogonal.

-A set of k − m mutually orthogonal m-dimensional Latin hypercubes of order n is equivalent to a 2-(n, k, nm − 2) orthogonal array, where the indexing columns form an m-(n, m, 1) orthogonal array.
+A set of k − m mutually orthogonal m-dimensional Latin hypercubes of order n is equivalent to an OA(nm, k, n, 2), where the indexing columns form an OA(nm, m, n, m).